straysheep-dev/straysheep-dev.github.io/docs/blog/posts/check-auditd-demo.md

   - scripting
 ---

-# Triage auditd logs with check-auditd
+# :material-file-tree: Triage auditd logs with check-auditd

 *Recently updated to mirror and support `ausearch` arguments.
 This post showcases those changes and how the tool works.*